-Note: There is no facility currently in production software to program in the name of the coin that will be dispensed.
-The coins that can be dispensed from a hopper are subject to the physical limitations of the disc / bed assembly rather than any software-controlled parameters.
+Note: There is no facility currently in production software to program in the name of the coin that will be dispensed, particularly as this is a 'Universal' hopper and may be used to dispense a variety of coins.
 The machine manufacturers will be at liberty to program in their own coin labels using the 'Write data block' command.